aws-samples/flux-eks-gitops-config/docs/repository-structure.md

 ## tenants

-Containts the tenants that are on-boarded to the cluster.
+Contains the tenants that are on-boarded to the cluster.
 The example contains a single tenant named `podinfo-team` and creates the following resources:
 * A namespace for the team
 * A ServiceAccount within the namespace with a *RoleBinding* to *ClusterRole* `cluster-admin` for Flux to impersonate when reconciling tenant resources.
 You can further constrain permissions to limit the resources that tenants can create.
 * A *GitRepository* Custom Resource pointing to the tenant repository: [flux-eks-gitops-config-tenant](https://github.com/aws-samples/flux-eks-gitops-config-tenant)